michaelfm1211/tixte-foss/README.md

 bash-3.2$ docker build -t tixte-foss .
 ```

 This will generate a Docker image ready for development.
 Now you have to specify the URL to your postgres server or container.
-In the folowing command replace &lt;POSTGRESQL URL&gt; with the URL of your PostgreSQL server following the scheme postgres://user:password@example.com:port/database If you followed this guide entirely so far than this should work for you: postgres://postgres@localhost:7000/tixte
+In the folowing command replace `<POSTGRESQL URL>` with the URL of your PostgreSQL server following the scheme `postgres://user:password@example.com:port/database` If you followed this guide entirely so far than this should work for you: `postgres://postgres@localhost:7000/tixte`

 ```bash
 bash-3.2$ export DATABASE_URL="<POSTGRESQL URL>"